DvaeFroot/Shooting-Game/readme.md

 This is a game made by Dave Angelo Jimenez and Von Rolo Divino as a final requirement for CMSC 22: Object Oriented Programming.

 Code architecture was designed for scalability and for future projects.
-This makes the addition of new GameObjects and GameScenes a much easier process
+This allows the addition of new GameObjects and GameScenes to be a much easier process

 Pixel Art Assets are created by Dave Angelo Jimenez using Aseprite.
 Background Musics are composed by Dave Angelo Jimenez using Beepbox.co and Audacity.